elnino9Milan/LRP-utilization/README.md

 * Feeder cattle prices
 * Feeder cattle price volatility
 * Lagged DV
+* Herd size
 * State by Year time trend

-## Key Insights
+## Key Findings

-* Education programs increase LRP participation
+* Education workshops increase LRP participation (extensive margin) in both pilot and non-pilot states, but are non-significant at the intensive margin.
-* Subsidy changes significantly affect adoption
-* Strong persistence in participation behavior
+* Subsidy changes significantly increase participation in pilot states and dominate the intensive margin in all samples: pooled, pilot, and non-pilot states.
+* Substitution effect of education and subsidy rates in the extensive margin, education is dominant in non-pilot states, and the subsidy rate in pilot states.
+* Temporal saturation of the education program in pilot states, and it is still a growing driver of participation in non-pilot states.

 ## Files